saharatijol/saharatijol/README.md

 <h1 align="left">Hi ya'll 👋</h1>
-<h3 align="left">Passionate about learning the latest and greatest technologies🌱.
+<p align="left">Passionate about learning the latest and greatest technologies🌱.
 I'm a software developer based in San Antonio, TX.
-I am working on some side projects, learning a couple new dishes, and staying caffeinated.</h3>
+I am working on some side projects, learning a couple new dishes, and staying caffeinated.</p>

 - 🔭 I’m currently working on a full-stack application called ChowNow with our team!
 Check us out [here](https://github.com/chow-now/capstone)